aozaki-kuro/tokomachi-wiki/docs/topics/music/suisei_galaxy/README.md

   link: /timeline/2021/
 ---

-# "Stellar into the GALAXY"
+# "STELLAR into the GALAXY"